Ridge Merino Team Member Climbs Against the Odds

 Ridge team member Paz Mendelevitch will climb Mt.
 Shasta — a 14,179-foot peak in Northern California — to raise funds and awareness for breast cancer prevention.

 Many of the products we use daily, along with the air we breathe and the water we drink, contain chemicals associated with breast cancer.
+For 30 years, Breast Cancer Prevention Partners (BCPP) has been leading the mission to reduce chemical exposure linked to breast cancer.

 Ridge Merino has long supported BCPP’s Climb Against the Odds fundraiser on Mt.
 Shasta by providing Merino wool base layers to participants, and we have contributed to the organization through our partnership with 1% For The Planet.
 We share the belief that natural is better – for all of us and for the planet.